Automatic continuity, unique Polish topologies, and Zariski topologies on monoids and clones: Fr echet-Markov, Hausdorff-Markov, and Zariski topologies

 be an elementary algebraic set.
 Let $\phi:S\to S$ be an anti-automorphism.
 Then

 which is elementary algebraic.
 Similarly if $\phi$ is an automorphism of $S$, then $(F)\phi$ is also elementary algebraic.

 Let $\phi$ be an automorphism or anti-automorphism of $S$.
-If $\T$ is any $T_1$ semigroup topology on $S$, then, by \thref{prop-anti-automorph}, $(\mathcal{T})\phi$ is also a $T_1$ semigroup topology for $S$.
+If $\T$ is any $T_1$ semigroup topology on $S$, then, by \cref{prop-anti-automorph}, $(\mathcal{T})\phi$ is also a $T_1$ semigroup topology for $S$.
 If $\mathfrak{T}$ is the collection of all $T_1$ semigroup topologies on $S$, then

 and thus $\phi$ is continuous with respect to the Fr\'echet-Markov topology, which equals $\bigcap_{\T\in \mathfrak{T}} \T$.
-The proof for the Hausdorff-Markov topology and the least $T_1$ topology that is semitopological for $S$ are similar (the latter using \thref{prop-anti-automorph}(i)). \end{proof}
+The proofs for the Hausdorff-Markov topology and the least $T_1$ topology that is semitopological for $S$ are similar (the latter using \cref{prop-anti-automorph}\eqref{prop-anti-automorph-i}. \end{proof}

-The analogue of \thref{prop-all-topo} holds for the inverse Zariski, inverse Fr\'echet-Markov, and inverse Hausdorff-Markov, and the proof is similar.
+The analogue of \cref{prop-all-topo} holds for the inverse Zariski, inverse Fr\'echet-Markov, and inverse Hausdorff-Markov, and the proof is similar.

-\begin{cor}\thlabel{cor-inverse} If $S$ is an inverse semigroup, then inversion is continuous in each of the Zariski, Fr\'echet-Markov, and Hausdorff-Markov topologies on $S$, as well as the least $T_1$ topology that is semitopological for $S$. \end{cor}
+\begin{cor} If $S$ is an inverse semigroup, then inversion is continuous in each of the Zariski, Fr\'echet-Markov, and Hausdorff-Markov topologies on $S$, as well as the least $T_1$ topology that is semitopological for $S$. \end{cor}

 As mentioned above, if a topological group is $T_0$, then it is $T_{3\frac{1}{2}}$, and hence being $T_0$ and $T_{3\frac{1}{2}}$ is equivalent for such topologies.
 On the other hand, every topology is a semigroup topology, and so no such implication holds for topological semigroups, in general.
 It is natural to ask if there is any implication among separation axioms for certain classes of semigroups, such as the inverse semigroups.
-We show, in \thref{ex-hausdorff}, that there is a topological inverse semigroup which is $T_1$ but not $T_2$.
+We show, in \cref{ex-hausdorff}, that there is a topological inverse semigroup which is $T_1$ but not $T_2$.
 In fact, we find a inverse semigroup such that its Fr\'echet-Markov and its Hausdorff-Markov topologies are not equal.